 Single Coil pickups were the first electric guitar pickups to come to the market.
 They can be described as bright and, in some cases, twangy (think the unmistakable twang of a country player riffing on a Fender Telecaster.)
 Single coil pickups consist of either a single central magnet or separate magnets beneath each string.
 They tend to be narrow, but are loved for their higher frequency response (when compared to humbuckers).

 If you listen to old-school country and rock music, the tone of the single coil pickup is unmistakable.
 It is the sound of Jimi Hendrix, Eric Clapton, Stevie Ray Vaughn, and all the other Fender players you know and love.

-The problem with single coil pickups, however, is that they tend to also pick up on electromagnetic interference.
-So if you’re power supply isn’t perfectly stable, or if you’re playing on a stage with lights, there is a distinctive hum that the pickups produce.
+The problem with single coil pickups, however, is that they tend to also pick up on electromagnetic interference known as the 50/60hz buzz.
+So if you’re power supply isn’t perfectly stable, or if you’re playing on a stage with un-grounded lights, there is a distinctive hum that the pickups produce.

 Some purists claim that this hum is what makes a single coil pickup special.
 Other players, however, loath that hum with a passion.

 At first, championed by Gibson, then adopted by every major guitar manufacturer since then, the humbucker was designed to kill that hum.
 So how was this achieved?

 It wasn’t long before people figured out that if you wire two single coils together, and ensure that they are out-of-phase with each other, that you can eliminate the hum associated with single-coil pickups.

 Most guitarists would say that humbuckers typically have a fuller sound; one that we perceived as rounder and warmer.
 This is because they tend to emphasize the sustain produced by your guitar’s wood.